Our Services

 (8) Limestone

-A limestone application is applied to help balance soil pH.
-Soils in our area are naturally acidic, and correcting pH improves nutrient availability, fertilizer efficiency, and overall turf health heading into the next growing season.
+We finish the season with a limestone application to balance your soil pH.
+Soils in our area tend to be naturally acidic and correcting pH improves nutrient availability, fertilizer efficiency, and overall turf health heading into the next growing season.

 Weed Control & Fertilization 101: